Colombia Off the Beaten Path: Hidden Gems and Secret Spots

 Map on the right based on Political division and natural regions of Colombia Map ResearchGate, CC-BY (modified)

+The center of Colombia ecompasses the Andean regions of Cundinamarca, Caldas, Risaralda, Quindío, Tolima, Boyacá and parts of Antioquia).
 There are at least as many hidden gems in the center as there are top tourist attractions.
-Here are some off-the-beaten-track travel destinations in central Colombia.
+Here are some great off-the-beaten-track travel destinations.

 1. Wax Palm Forest “La Samaria” (Risaralda)